 The workshop is limited to 30 participants and we expect to receive more applications than there are places available.
 We cannot guarantee participation in the workshop for all eligible applicants.

 Priority will be given to applicants for whom participation will yield the greatest contribution toward successful completion of their degree.

 The opportunity to take part in RMIT’s Thesis Boot Camp is greatly valued by participants.
 If you are confirmed for the event and need to cancel please do so as soon as possible so that we may open the opportunity to other candidates.

 Cancellation within 5 business days of the event require evidence of extenuating circumstances (e.g. medical certificate, etc.) to ensure eligibility for any future SGR Thesis Boot Camps.

-Apply now for the final 2016 Thesis Boot Camp.
+Apply now for the 2017 Thesis Boot Camp.

-Applications for the final 2016 Thesis Boot Camp close Monday 28 November.
-RMIT School of Graduate Research (SGR) will inform successful applicants from Wednesday 30 November 2016.
+Applications close Friday 19 May 2017.
+RMIT School of Graduate Research (SGR) will inform successful applicants from Friday 26 May 2017.